TarraWarra Museum of Art: History

-The Eva and Marc Besen Centre, a visible storage building which houses over 300 artworks from the museum’s permanent collection, opened at the museum on 8 March 2025.
+The Eva and Marc Besen Centre, a visible storage building which houses over 300 artworks from the museum's permanent collection, opened at the museum on 8 March 2025.
 The building was designed by Kerstin Thompson Architects.

+Palmer oversaw the museum's first nine years of programming after its public opening in 2003, including the 2005 exhibition 'discovering' George Baldessin, and was instrumental in building the museum's permanent collection, extending and contextualising the Besens’ founding gift and initiating the acquisition of First Peoples’ art for the collection.
+In 2006 she founded the TarraWarra Biennial, which developed into a nationally significant contemporary art exhibition series.

+Notable exhibitions curated or co-curated by Palmer at TarraWarra include Echo (2004, with Diane Morgan); John Young: A Survey of Works 1979–2005 (2006); Charles Anderson: A House for Hermes #01 – The House of My Father (2007); John Nixon (2007); and Danie Mellor: Exotic Lies, Sacred Ties (2014).
+She filled an interim director role in 2011 and advised the Board until 2025.

 Collection

 Eva and Marc Besen began collecting art in the 1950s.
 When exhibited in the 1970s, their collection was considered "One of the country's finest collections of Modern Australian art."
 In addition to the initial gift from the Besen's collection, TarraWarra has continued to acquire works.
-Artworks from the museum’s collection are occasionally featured in scheduled exhibitions.
+Artworks from the museum's collection are occasionally featured in scheduled exhibitions.

 The collection includes works by notable Australian artists, such as Arthur Boyd, John Brack, Russell Drysdale, Rosalie Gascoigne, Dale Hickey, Susan Norrie, John Olsen, Patricia Piccinini, Clifton Pugh, Jeffrey Smart, Brett Whiteley and Fred Williams.

 TarraWarra Biennial

 The TarraWarra Biennial was established in 2006 "to identify new developments in contemporary art practice".
 The exhibition has presented the works of over 200 artists over the course of nine exhibitions to date.
 Providing a significant platform for each of its guest curators to identify and respond to new trends in contemporary Australian art, each iteration has had a distinctive and independent curatorial lens.

 In 2006, Vincent Namatjira's work, Endless circulation, which comprised a series of portraits of the seven Prime Ministers who had been in power in Australia during his lifetime until that point, was exhibited, along with work by Vernon Ah Kee, Helen Johnson, Wukun Wanambi, Sarah crowEst and Agatha Gothe-Snape.

 The third Biennial, in 2012, Sonic Spheres, was curated by the museum's director Victoria Lynn.
 It brought together 21 pieces using music, sound and voice, and included leading Australian sound artists as well as artists more known for their work in other media.
 Two examples of the latter were Angela Mesti's Some Dance to Remember, Some Dance to Forget and Christian Thompson’s Dhagunyilangu – Brother, sung in the Bidjara language.